 The following explain the MCP core concepts of cryptographic identity, detail the decentral PKI, specify the requirements on cryptographic keys and mechanisms, and the format of MCP certificates is described.
 Moreover, the section will show how a service can use an intermediary level of service certificates.
 For example, this is necessary if a service comes with cryptographic requirements that do not allow the direct use of the MCP ID credentials.
 Finally, further aspects to be considered are noted.

-cryptographic Identity
+Cryptographic Identity

 The cryptographic identity of an MCP entity consists of at least one public/private key pair and a certificate bound to an MRN.
 The certificate must be issued by the Identity Service Provider responsible for the entity.
 The latter is clearly defined by the IPID string within the MRN of the entity.